 - Is it selling at a good price?
 Ideally, your item will be priced between $40 – $70.
 This price range is high enough to earn a profit but still low enough that people don’t need to think too hard before making a purchase.
 You can leverage the Pro Extension to check the average price of a niche.

 - Is there demand for the item?
-Typically, you’ll want to look for products that have over 300 sales a month.
+Typically, you’ll want to look for the best dropshipping products that have over 300 sales a month.
 You can see this by using the Pro Extension.

 - Is there too much competition?
 If there are too many other sellers offering your item it will be hard to compete.
 Check the visibility score in the Pro Extension and look for products that have a score of 1 – 3.
 This indicates that very few sellers have discovered that niche.

-If one of your Shopify products checks all of these boxes then it’s likely an excellent candidate for Amazon dropshipping.
+If one of your Shopify products checks all of these boxes then it’s likely an excellent candidate to start Amazon dropshipping.

 How to dropship products to Amazon from your Shopify store?

 Shopify actually allows you to integrate your store with an Amazon account.
-This simplifies the process of selling on Amazon and allows you to still manage your business from one place.
+This simplifies the process of selling on Amazon and allows you to manage and sync your data from one place.
+Furthermore, you are able to sell on more online marketplaces such as eBay to level up and thrive your business, with a need for Shopify eBay integration.

 Here’s how to do it: